Advocating for the Maritime Heritage Community

 Sailing ships gave way to steam vessels, and later container ships, and transportation adapted to a network of planes, trains and trucks.
 As the earlier nautical way of life diminished, so did many traditional skills, historic vessels, and waterfront buildings.

 In the summer of 1987, a new organization was proposed: an alliance of all who value the traditions of American seafaring, an alliance of those who would work together for the common good.
-Formally organized in 1988, the National Maritime Alliance—a non-profit organization with membership available to all—represents nearly 1,000 organizations and is chaired by National Maritime Historical Society trustee and professor at East Carolina University Dr. Timothy J. Runyan.
+Formally organized in 1988, the National Maritime Alliance—a non-profit organization with membership available to all—represents nearly 1,000 organizations and individuals and is chaired by National Maritime Historical Society trustee and professor emeritus at East Carolina University Dr. Timothy J. Runyan.

 The Maritime Museum Association of San Diego was awarded a National Maritime Heritage Grant for the preservation of the 1863 iron-hulled sailing ship Star of India.